10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 7. Fishing is Best Between November and March

 Fishing can be enjoyed in Fiji year-round.
 While skipjack tuna, Spanish mackerel, giant trevally, wahoo and mahimahi are in Fiji’s waters all year, there are better times of the year to increase your chances of catching these fish and a few seasonal others.
-Check out the best seasons to target certain fish in What is the Best Time of Year for Fishing in Fiji.
+Check out the best seasons to target certain fish in The Best Time of Year for Fishing in Fiji.

 Things to know about fishing in Fiji© FijiPocketGuide.com